Let's dive right in.

 3. Share image quotes on social media instead of sharing your post.

-Here’s an idea: sharing images from your posts with a post link in the description is a great way to share the same post in various ways – MUCH better than sharing the same link over and over again, wouldn’t you say?
+Here's an idea: sharing various post images with a post link in the description is a great way to share the same post in different ways – MUCH better than sharing the same link/featured image over and over again, wouldn't you say?

 Plus, you can tag the quote author when sharing the post; that way you might even get them to reshare it for you.